elephantatech/Gujrati-Keyboard-Layout/README.md

 Installation
 ============

-To install the layout download the zip file <a href="https://github.com/elephantatech/Gujrati-Keyboard-Layout/blob/master/gujw8.zip">Gujw8.zip</a>
+Install Gujrati language pack first before you install the layout To install the layout download the zip file <a href="https://github.com/elephantatech/Gujrati-Keyboard-Layout/blob/master/gujw8.zip">Gujw8.zip</a>
 Works for both 32 bit and 64 bit. run the AMD64.exe for 64-bit.